r-Techsupport/rTS_Wiki/docs/safety-security/security-rant.md

 redirect_from: /books/safety-and-security/page/security-rant
 ---
 # Security Rant
 This has been placed here for the sake of being easier to find.
-This occured in #general-help on 2021-01-26.
+This occurred in #general-help on 2021-01-26.

 ---